najamoe/IBS-Kompas/README.md

 ### Mobile application for tracking what causes outbreak of IBS
 #### Created with react native & Expo Go
 ##### Exam assignment for AP graduate in computer science 2025

 ---

+## Features

+- **Account Management:**
+  - Create an account and sign in
+  - Reset password
+- **Home Screen:**
+  - Overview of daily tracking
+- **Tracking Data:**
+  - Log water intake
+  - Log bowel movements with delete function
+  - Log food intake with an update function
+- **Statistics:**
+  - View detailed statistics to help identify patterns and potential IBS triggers
+- **Profile Management:**
+  - Update profile details
+  - Update password
+  - Delete account

+---

+## GIFs of the Application in Action

+Here are some GIFs showing the app in use:

 ## **Account screens**
 Create an account & sign in